|

 one night stands before rock and roll and "Over-19" record dances appeared in

-and Danceland was completely destroyed by fire in 1973.
-After the tragedy, the
+Pavilion was completely destroyed by fire and not rebuilt.
+After this tragedy,

-decline of this once proud family park was swift.
-At the end of the 1977 season
+the decline of this once proud family park was swift.
+At the end of the 1977

 My recollections go back to the late 1960s